ardanlabs/gotraining/03-methods_interfaces_embedding/02-interfaces/readme.md

 ## Notes

-* Interface method calls using a value, only support value receivers.
+* Interface method calls using a concrete value type, only support value receivers.
-* Interface method calls using a pointer, support both pointer and value receivers.
+* Interface method calls using a concrete pointer type, support both pointer and value receivers.
 * Interfaces are reference types, don't share with a pointer.
 * This is how we create polymorphic behavior in go.